Higher Ground (TV series): Students

 Scott is a 16-year-old football star who plays the piano and excels in athletics.
 Scott is the only child of divorced parents.
-When Scott was 15, his father married a young woman who was closer to his age than her husband's.
+When Scott was 15, his father married a young woman who was closer to Scott's age.
 This new stepmother began sexually abusing Scott.
-Afraid of what his father's reaction might be if the abuse was revealed, Scott immersed himself in drugs and his life fell into a downward spiral.
+Afraid of his father's reaction if the abuse was revealed, Scott started abusing drugs and his life fell into a downward spiral.
 His school work suffered and he was thrown off the football team, endangering his future as a college athlete.
 As a last resort, his father decided to send him to Horizon.
 As the "new kid" at Horizon, Scott begins to discover the stories of his classmates, as well as learn how to deal with his past.